Deputyship support for families

 -

-Signposting to proper legal resources and professional support.
+Signposting to relevant resources and professional support.

 Why we are creating this

-As far as we can tell, there is no peer support community in the UK for families living with professional deputyship.
+Professionals and processes often surround families in this position, yet they still have nowhere to get a clear view of how the system works or to talk about what the experience is actually like from their side.
+As far as we can tell, there is nothing like this in the UK for families living with professional deputyship.
 That is the gap we are trying to address.

 For professionals